shaque6/CSE6242_FlaskApp_Airbnb_Crime/README.md

 ## Environment Setup

-We found it was easiest to use Anaconda to install the appropiate packages because the fiona library was a challenge to install
+We found it was easiest to use Anaconda to install the appropiate packages because the fiona library was a challenge to install.

 In Anaconda create a new environment and then run these commands in the Anaconda Prompt: